isabella232/gimp-book-painting/parametric-brushes.md

 The default shapes are round, square and diamond.
 Is also possible create a great variation of the shapes, using the different parameters to control the shape and its aspect (radius, spikes, hardness, aspect ratio, angle and spacing).

-The stroke of parametric brush is more sharpest and hard when we use hardness equal 1 when we compare with the raster brushes, is much easy to increase/decrease the softness via own editor or via Tool Options … instead the .gbr when we increase/decrease the hardness the stain is deformed by the blur algorithm how is possible in this gitlab issue: https://gitlab.gnome.org/GNOME/gimp/issues/1081
+The stroke of parametric brush is more sharpest and hard when we use hardness equal 1 when we compare with the raster brushes, is much easy to increase/decrease the softness via own editor or via Tool Options … instead the .gbr when we increase/decrease the hardness the stain is deformed by the blur algorithm how is possible in this gitlab issue: [Comparison test between hardness and Force with .gbr and .vbr brushes](https://gitlab.gnome.org/GNOME/gimp/issues/1081 "Issue #1081")

 ## How to combine parametric brushes and paint dynamics
 I think is not possible have an unequivocal rule to combine brushes with paint dynamics, instead is possible to say that, in general: each paint dynamics represents an effect or a different technique.